AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-53/acsd-61553-cart-price-rule-discounts-are-incorrectly-calculated-when-multiple-discounts-with-different-priorities-are-applied.md

 ## Issue

-**Cart Price Rule** are incorrectly calculated when multiple discounts with different priorities are applied.
+[!UICONTROL Cart Price Rule] is incorrectly calculated when multiple discounts with different priorities are applied.

 <u>Steps to reproduce</u>:

-1. Create a simple *product* with the Price $9,000.
+1. Create a simple product with a Price of $9,000.
-1. Create a **Cart Price Rule** - Rule A with Fix amount discount $700 without any conditions and without discarding subsequent rules.
+1. Create a [!UICONTROL Cart Price Rule]: Rule A with a fixed discount of $700 without any conditions and without discarding subsequent rules.
-1. Create another **Cart Price Rule** - Rule B with Fix amount discount $1000 without any conditions and without discarding subsequent rules.
+1. Create another [!UICONTROL Cart Price Rule]: Rule B with a fixed discount of $1000 without any conditions and without discarding subsequent rules.
-1. Add the *product* with the quantity thirteen to the cart.
+1. Add the product with the quantity 13 to the cart.
 1. Update the rules with any of the below scenarios:

     Scenario 01